-The applicant is requesting a conditional use permit (CUP) for operations of an 24' x 8'6" food truck at 328 Lincoln Street.
-This is a vacant building with a private parking lot.
-The back half of the lot does not appear to be fully utilized or have frequent ingress/egress throughout the day.
-Proposed hours of operation are Monday - Friday from 11 AM - 7 PM.

-The truck will be stationary in the lot adjacent to the unnamed one-way alley which is also used by First National Bank of Alaska for their drive-up window.
+The applicant is requesting a CUP for operations of an 8'x 14' food truck at 110 Barracks Street.
+This is a vacant lot owned by the newspaper which has been used for private parking.
+Based on casual observation of the lot, it does not appear to be fully utilized or have frequent ingress/egress throughout the day.
+Proposed hours of operation are Monday-Sunday 11 AM - 5 PM and Weekends 8 PM - 2 AM (it was unclear which evenings were considered part of the weekend).
+The truck will be stationary in the lot adjacent to Barracks and Race Street.
 Anticipated customers will be locals and tourists.
 On-street parking will be available; there are no off-street parking requirements in the central business district.
+Applicants are proposing the use of a Predator 9500-watt super quiet inverter generator as food items will be cooked on-site.
+The food items to be offered are Mexican foods such as tacos, burros, birria ramen, desserts, and drinks.